Akshaya-9753/Advanced-Folder-Encryption/README.md

 🎯 How It Works

 🔐 Encryption Process

  -To encrypt a file or folder, choose it.

  -The contents are secured using AES encryption.

  -For further security, the folder or file is automatically hidden.

  -After being generated, a decryption key is emailed.

  🔓 Decryption Process

- -After entering the decryption key that was sent to you via email -The folder or file returns to its initial state and the concealed attribute is eliminated, restoring access.
+ -After entering the decryption key that was sent to you via email.

+ -The folder or file returns to its initial state and the concealed attribute is eliminated, restoring access.

 🛡️ Security Considerations
 🔹 Strong data protection is guaranteed by  encryption.

 🔹 SMTP password-sharing guarantees safe key delivery.

 🔹 Hidden files prevent unauthorized access to encrypted content.

 🔹 the decryption key is never kept in plain text.